The Truth About Urgency, To Do Lists, and Doing Too Much

 I was definitely productive, but you see, I was doing it only to escape from the discomfort I felt within.

-It’s amazing to me, really, how a behavior that looks so positive on the outside can actually be fulfilling an intention that is less universally positive.
-That’s why, these days, the most important question I ask myself and my clients is “Why?”
+It’s amazing to me, really, how a behavior that looks so positive on the outside can actually be driven by something less so.
+And that’s why, these days, the most important question I ask myself and my clients is “Why?”
 Why do you love checking things off the to-do list?
 Why do you want to go to graduate school?
-And in my time asking “Why?,” I’ve found that 99% of the time, busyness acts as a shield and the desire to “get shIt done” as a temporary escape, preventing us from directly confronting the uncomfortable emotions we hold within.
+Why are you chasing success?"
+And in my time asking “Why?,” I’ve found that 99% of the time, busyness acts as a shield and the desire to “get shIt done” a temporary escape, helping us run from confronting the uncomfortable feelings inside.

-99% of the time, busyness acts as a shield and the desire to “get shIt done” as a temporary escape, preventing us from directly confronting the uncomfortable emotions we hold within.
+99% of the time, busyness acts as a shield and the desire to “get shIt done” as a temporary escape, helping us run from confronting the uncomfortable feelings inside.

 The Illusion of Control

-One of the other unconscious reasons we often seek to engage in constant tasks is that constantly getting things done creates an illusion of control.
+Constantly getting things done also offers us an illusion of control in a world that often feels uncontrollable.
 And guess what it is that we realistically have very little of in life?
 Control.
-We live in a world where sometimes we can’t get our needs met despite trying and where our circumstances can change in a matter of a moment.
-And in this world, controlling external circumstances through tasks seems appealing– it offers a semblance of control.
-But, the truth is, it's just an illusion.
+We live in a world where sometimes we can’t get our needs met despite trying our best and where our circumstances can change in a matter of a moment.
+And in the face of life’s uncertainties, we cling to our to-do lists as a way to impose order, to feel like we have a handle on things.
+But here’s the hard truth: control is just an illusion.

 External Validation as a Quick Fix